What Leaders Must Do to Manage Remote Teams Without Burnout

 4. Keep Culture Alive From a Distance

 According to the Society for Human Resource Management, organizations with a “culture of recognition” see a 25% boost in employee retention.
-Culture lets people know that they are in this together, no matter the miles between them.
+Culture lets people know that they are in this together, no matter the miles between them, which is vital when you manage remote teams long term.

 Throw a virtual remote event to celebrate a win, whether big or small.
 A virtual happy hour or team-building exercise can also help.
-Even just a “coffee break” video call can reduce feelings of isolation.
+Even just a “coffee break” video call can reduce feelings of isolation and reinforce remote work leadership best practices.

 5. Equip Your Team With the Right Tools

 On the one hand, technology is what enables remote work.
-On the other hand, it can also introduce substantial stress into users’ lives if it malfunctions or is too complicated to use.
+On the other hand, it can also introduce substantial stress into users’ lives if it malfunctions or is too complicated to use when leaders manage remote teams across locations.

 6. Recognise Hard Work and Give Helpful Feedback

 According to the Forbes Coaches Council, employees who experience appreciation exhibit five times higher levels of engagement.
-Even such a small sign as a single message, such as “great job” or praising your sub during the meeting, can immediately lift their spirits.
+Even such a small sign as a single message, such as “great job,” can immediately lift morale.

 However, recognition cannot be the only form of motivation.
-Offering your colleague feedback may also require time.
+Offering your colleague feedback also requires time and intention.
 Schedule one-on-one meetings to discuss progress and established objectives.
-Please ensure your feedback is inspiring rather than critical.
+Please ensure your feedback is inspiring rather than critical so you can manage remote teams without creating burnout.

 Leading With Empathy and Balance